Australia wide

 Action on Disability within Ethnic Communities (ADEC)

-ADEC is a Victorian organisation that helps people with disability from CALD backgrounds to have independence and participate in the community.
+ADEC is a Victorian organisation that helps people with disability from CALD backgrounds to be independent and participate in their communities.

 AMES Australia